Server Redundancy: Types, Benefits & Design

 Many redundant servers come with real-time system monitoring features.
 They can constantly scan your primary server cluster for problems and possible failure.
 With real-time monitoring, your IT team can prevent potential failures before they happen and maintain the health of your servers.

-As your business grows, the capacity of original servers may become too small for peak time usage.
+As your business grows, the capacity of original servers may become too peak time usage.
 A performance-oriented deployment of redundant servers can help solve the problem.

 Multiple redundant servers can be combined to form a server cluster in which two or more servers share the same IP address.
 They can function as a single server on the network.
 As the company grows, the IT team can choose to use the original server and the backup server simultaneously.